-- Surveys and Data Collection This phase of activity will include data collection and survey campaigns such as geophysical, geotechnical, and benthic surveys.
-The Agency Liaison will develop survey plans for data collection campaigns in accordance with the ACP and lease requirements and share those plans with BOEM and other appropriate agencies.
-The Agency Liaison will hold pre-survey meetings with BOEM and other appropriate agencies a minimum of two weeks following distribution of survey plans to discuss and solicit feedback.
-The Agency Liaison will engage with BOEM and other appropriate agencies on data and findings and approaches to sharing following survey and data collection campaigns. - Layout, Design, and COP Preparation The Agency Liaison will meet with appropriate agencies to share information on wind farm design and layout and solicit input on those parameters.
-The Agency Liaison will use agency input received through ongoing engagement to inform the wind farm design and layout (e.g., wind turbine generators, offshore substation foundations, inter-array cables, and export cable routes) presented and analyzed in the COP.
-The Agency Liaison will also coordinate pre-COP and design meetings outlined in BOEM's
+Surveys and Data Collection - This phase of activity will include data collection and survey campaigns such as geophysical, geotechnical, and benthic surveys.
+The Project Agency Liaison will share survey plans for data collection campaigns in accordance with the ACP and lease requirements with BOEM and other appropriate agencies.
+The Project Agency Liaison will hold pre-survey meetings with BOEM and other appropriate agencies a minimum of two weeks following distribution of survey plans to discuss and solicit feedback.
+The Project Agency

-Information Needed for Issuance of a Notice of Intent Under the National Environmental Policy Act for a Construction and Operations Plan.
+Liaison will engage with BOEM and other appropriate agencies on data and findings and approaches to providing updates following survey and data collection campaigns.

-- Construction and Installation The Agency Liaison will meet with appropriate agencies to share information on project construction and installation means and methods and solicit input ahead of these efforts.
-Leading into construction and installation activities, the ACP will be further refined and reviewed with agencies and other stakeholders to facilitate ongoing communication and engagement. - Operations and Maintenance The Agency Liaison will meet with appropriate agencies to share information on project operations and maintenance and solicit input.
-Leading into operations and maintenance, the ACP will be further refined and reviewed with agencies and other stakeholders to facilitate ongoing communication and engagement. - Decommissioning The Agency Liaison will meet with appropriate agencies to share information on project decommissioning and solicit input.
+- Layout, Design, and COP Preparation The Project Agency Liaison will meet with appropriate agencies to share information on wind farm design and layout and solicit input on those parameters.
+The Project Agency Liaison will use agency input received through ongoing engagement to inform the wind farm design and layout (e.g., wind turbine generators, offshore substation foundations, inter-array cables, and export cable routes) presented and analyzed in the COP.
+The Project Agency Liaison will also coordinate pre-COP and design meetings outlined in BOEM's Information Needed for Issuance of a Notice of Intent Under the National Environmental Policy Act for a Construction and Operations Plan (August 2023). - Construction and Installation The Project Agency Liaison will meet with appropriate agencies to share information on project construction and installation means and methods and solicit input ahead of these efforts.
+Leading into construction and installation activities, the ACP will be further refined and reviewed with agencies to facilitate ongoing communication and engagement. - Operations and Maintenance The Project Agency Liaison will meet with appropriate agencies to share information on project operations and maintenance and solicit input.
+Leading into operations and maintenance, the ACP will be further refined and reviewed with agencies to facilitate ongoing communication and engagement. - Decommissioning The Project Agency Liaison will meet with appropriate agencies to share information on project decommissioning and solicit input.
 Prior to decommissioning, the ACP will be updated to address this final phase of the project.
 This will include preparing the decommissioning application and decommission notice in addition to any new requirements at that time.

 As previously stated, the ACP will evolve based on project activities being executed.
-This evolution will be based on shared experiences of Invenergy, agencies, Tribal governments, and stakeholders, and will require the continued engagement and dedication of all parties to be effective.
+This evolution will be based on shared experiences of Invenergy, federal, state, and local agencies, and will require the continued engagement and dedication of all parties to be effective.

-4 Section Four: Coordination of Engagement Across Leases
+4 Coordination of Engagement Across Leases

-Morro Bay Wind Energy Area lessees have begun engaging with each other in collaborative meetings, with the shared goal of reducing burdens on resource-limited agencies and stakeholders.
+The California Central Coast and North Coast offshore wind lessees have begun engaging with each other in collaborative meetings, with the shared goal of reducing burdens on resource-limited agencies and stakeholders.
 Invenergy will continue to collaborate with these lessees and agencies, specifically agreeing to the following shared objectives for agency communication: